RWS/studio-api-docs/apiconcepts/integration/integrating_actions.md

 Integrating controller actions
 -----
-The following example demonstrates how to create an action specific to a controller and integrate it into a custom ribbon group (see: Integrating ribbon groups).
+The following example demonstrates how to create an action specific to a controller and integrate it into a custom ribbon group (see: [Integrating ribbon groups](integrating_ribbon_groups.md).

 ```cs
 [Action("MyNormalSizeAction")]